jjmedinas/time-tracker/README.md

 # Time Tracker

 This is a web app created to track employee worked hours.
-It has a API backed wich provide all actions needed and a basic frontend wich consumes them.
+It has an API backend wich provide all actions needed and a basic frontend wich consumes them.
 (API documentation can be found [here](https://app.swaggerhub.com/apis/jjmedinas/tracker/1.0.0))

-Product specification document and requirements can be found [here.](https://docs.google.com/document/d/1qnCGQfYhNUAQUI1bXVvIS1qL3omM35ssgazLLqUKhFA/edit?usp=sharing)

 #### Functional Requirements